nathany/vagrant-gopher/README.md

 # Vagrant Gopher

-A Vagrantfile for running Go VMs (linux and bsd).
+A Vagrantfile for running Go VMs (Linux and BSD).
+While cross-compilation works great in Go, having actual VMs can be useful to run tests or debug programs under other operating systems.

 ### Requirements